 The speed at which DNS filtering for schools is able to check IP addresses against Acceptable Use Policies enables system administrators to apply more granular policies.
 Therefore, rather than having a district-wide policy applied universally to students of all ages, individual policies can be applied for each grade, or for students studying specific subjects.

 The policies themselves are easy to create via a centralized management portal through which categories of website content can be blocked with the click of a mouse.
-As well as being able to apply the policies by grade or subject, administrators can control when specific websites can be accessed by time (for after school studies) or by bandwidth.
+As well as being able to apply the policies by grade or subject, administrators can control when specific websites can be accessed by setting time-based controls (for after school studies).
+Time-based controls are useful for ensuring sufficient bandwidth is available.
+During periods of high Internet use, controls can be applied to block access to sites that consume a lot of bandwidth.

 The level of granularity extends to how policy exclusions can be applied at local level.
 On some systems, policy exclusions have to be applied for to a district administrator.
 This can be time-consuming and increases the administrative load.
 With DNS filtering for schools, role-based access controls allow teachers to create exclusions when required.

 There are a number of ways in which DNS filtering for schools can be deployed.
-Few school districts continue to use hardware-based filters because of their high maintenance overheads, and more popular solutions include software installations and cloud-based filters, as these are updated automatically by the solution provider to ensure school networks are protected against the latest malware threats.
+Few school districts continue to use hardware-based filters because of their high maintenance overhead and inflexibility, and more popular solutions now include software installations and cloud-based filters.
+The latter are proving to be the most popular choice as they are updated automatically by the solution provider to ensure school networks are protected against the latest malware threats and IT teams do not have to regularly update the software.

-WebTitan offers school districts the choice of software or cloud-based solutions depending on the districts´ requirements.
+WebTitan offers school districts the choice of software or cloud-based solutions depending on the district’s requirements.
 Both solutions can be implemented and configured within minutes, and both integrate seamlessly with existing management tools to accelerate the application of Acceptable Use Policies.
-Furthermore, we offer school districts the opportunity to try our solutions for free.